docker/docs/network/index.md

 The embedded DNS server forwards external DNS lookups to the DNS servers configured on the host.

-You can configure DNS resolution on a per-container basis, using flags for the `docker run` command when you start the container.
+You can configure DNS resolution on a per-container basis, using flags for the `docker run` or `docker create` command used to start the container.
 The following table describes the available `docker run` flags related to DNS configuration.

 | Flag           | Description                                                                                                                                                                                                                                                         |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |